gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

     measureIdentifiers: Identifier[];
 };

-// Warning: (ae-internal-missing-underscore) The name "sortEntityIds" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "sortEntityIds" is marked as @public, but its signature references "SortEntityIds" which is marked as @internal
 //
-// @internal
+// @public
 export function sortEntityIds(sort: SortItem): SortEntityIds;

 // @public